Office of Public and Intergovernmental Affairs

 - To promote public interest in the military service of veterans to the United States during peacetime or time of war or armed conflict.

 - To honor those who served, to encourage the maintenance of an honorable peace while maintaining military readiness to deter aggression.

 - To stimulate the participation of the American public in such objectives.

-The Veterans Day National Committee shall be composed of a Chairperson, Vice Chair, Secretary-Treasurer, Executive Director, Finance Officer, Honorary Members, Members and Associate Members.
+The Veterans Day National Committee (VDNC) shall be composed of a Chairperson, Vice Chair, Secretary-Treasurer, Executive Director, Committee Members, Associate Members and Honorary Members.